The Call in Brief

 TMCW-7/Questions and Answers-1955/p-350-351

-Arjuna of the Gita received a seven-fold Divine Call, in order to ascend in the stairs of Divine Consciousness.
-And the Lord demands from him 'nothing more in life than his instrument'⁷⁶ through 'subordination and service,'⁷⁷ nimittamatram bhava savyasachin.
+Arjuna of the Gita was given a task and he received a seven-fold Divine Call, in order to ascend in the stairs of Divine Consciousness.
+And the Lord demanded from him 'nothing more in life than his instrument'⁷⁶ through 'subordination and service,'⁷⁷ nimittamatram bhava savyasachin.
+We are here in this earth only to perfect the instrumental relation with the Divine by renouncing all forms of desire and personal will.

-2. So, the Lord discourages the tendency of outer renunciation of life and action and insists Arjuna to ascend from the state of tamasic devotee, arta, to rajasic devotee, artharthi, by activation of the Kshetriya Soul force and asks inner renunciation of attachment by slaying³ the human unenlightened Teacher Dronacharya, who represents ego and divisible Consciousness.
+2. So, the Lord discourages the tendency of outer renunciation of life and action or saintly inactivity and insists Arjuna to ascend from the state of tamasic devotee, arta, to rajasic devotee, artharthi, by activation of the Kshatriya Soul force and asks inner renunciation of attachment by slaying³ the human unenlightened Teacher Dronacharya, who represents ego and divisible Consciousness.
 This indicates that for a secured Spiritual life, one should constantly slay²⁵ the inner enemy of desire, ego and ignorance and in collective living he should continuously wage outer war against the powers of Adharma to establish truth and wisdom in objective life.
 The Gita’s jahi kamam durasadam,⁶³ ‘slay this enemy in the form of desire, who is so hard to assail’ is identified as the keyword⁶⁴ of integral Yoga.
-The nature of the Kshetriya Soul force is 'courage, strength, unconquerable tenacity and self-devotion to a great task.'⁶⁹ 'Every individual Jivatman must become the perfect Kshatriya before he can become the Brahmin'⁶⁹ or Sattwic devotee.
+The nature of the Kshatriya Soul force is 'courage, strength, unconquerable tenacity and self-devotion to a great task.'⁶⁹ 'Every individual Jivatman must become the perfect Kshatriya before he can become the Brahmin'⁶⁹ or Sattwic devotee.
+"In the middle intervenes the kinetic law or dharma; the rajasic man, vital, dynamic, active, attempts to impose himself on his world and environment, but only increases the wounding weight and tyrant yoke of his turbulent passions, desires and egoisms, the burden of his restless self-will, the yoke of his rajasic nature."⁸²

 4. When Arjuna ascends to the stairs of the twice-born Soul, Dvija, the Lord further insists him to search Spiritual fosterer to receive care of his newborn Divinity and that is realised by ‘adoring the feet of the enlightened Guru’⁸ or ‘veneration of the Teacher’⁹ in order to realise the Divine as Kshara Purusha, Psychic Being in the heart and Akshara Purusha, Spiritual Being above the head.
-In the Gita, ‘the help of the Guru has always been relied upon as an indispensable aid.’⁵⁵ Integral Yoga proposes that the living Guru is indispensable for beginners of Yoga and dispensable for few rare developed Souls or ‘A strict obedience to the wise and intuitive leading of a Guide is also normal and necessary for all but a few specially gifted seekers.”⁵⁰ So a Dvija has the possibility of double evolution,⁶⁰ one that of the evolution of external life and another that of the evolution of his inner life.
-By activating three Gunas or by horizontal movement of Consciousness, he will experience slow mental evolution of external life.
-By movement of Psychic and Spiritual being or vertical movement of Consciousness, he will experience swift Spiritual evolution of inner life.
-Thus his slow material evolution is complemented by swift Spiritual evolution and this movement culminates in the reconciliation of perfect Spirit with imperfect Matter.
-A twice-born Soul 'needs yet four things before he can succeed, (1) the Sruti or recorded revelation, (2) the Sacred Teacher, (3) the practice of Yoga and (4) the Grace of God.'⁷¹
+In the Gita, ‘the help of the Guru has always been relied upon as an indispensable aid.’⁵⁵ Integral Yoga proposes that the living Spiritual Teacher is a 'narrower practice'⁷⁸ and is safe and secured for beginners of integral Yoga (Dvija) and dispensable for few rare developed Souls or ‘A strict obedience to the wise and intuitive leading of a Guide is also normal and necessary for all but a few specially gifted seekers.”⁵⁰ So a Dvija has to be aware of the possibility of double evolution⁶⁰ of double consciousness,⁸⁰ one that of the evolution of external restless life and another that of the evolution of his inner silent life.
+By activating three Gunas or by horizontal movement of Consciousness, he will experience a slow mental evolution of external life.
+By pacifying the mind or by movement of Psychic Being (symbol of multiple Divine) and Spiritual being (symbol of One Divine) or vertical movement of Consciousness, he will experience swift Spiritual evolution of inner life.
+Thus his slow material evolution is complemented by swift Spiritual evolution and this double movement culminates in the reconciliation of perfect Spirit with imperfect Matter.
+A twice-born Soul's frontal nature is full of gratitude for the Divine accompanied by true happiness.
+He 'needs yet four things before he can succeed, (1) the Sruti or recorded revelation, (2) the Sacred Teacher, (3) the practice of Yoga and (4) the Grace of God.'⁷¹

-5. Then, after Arjuna is established as doing all objective action in the war field by the dictation of Divine Will, he becomes the developed Soul of Yantra.
+5. Then, after Arjuna is established as doing all objective action in the war field by the dictation of Divine Will, he becomes the developed Soul of Instrument, Yantra.
+An instrument of the Divine will have neither any attachment to the fruit of works, nor any attachment to the work, nor any sense of doership of work and he will be attached only with the Divine, Majyasakta.
 The Lord gives him this knowledge that all concentrated objective Divine action and sacrifice must be supported by Prakriti Yajna of ceaseless Japa¹⁰ and this habit of Japa must be maintained while in action of the war field¹⁶ and also while leaving the earthly body¹¹ in deep Samadhi where one’s Soul can take final refuge in the Param Dham.
 Integral Yoga proposes ceaseless Japa and action in waking trance, not utilised as a passage to param Dham, but as means of Divine descent of Force and transformation of Nature.
-The Gita gives the example of King Janaka, a developed Soul and Divine Instrument, who had attained liberation, perfection and Cosmic Consciousness through Prakriti Yajna of ‘ceremonial sacrifice and ritualistic works done without attachment.’⁵¹ Savitri has identified the Nature of the Divine instruments as:
+The Gita gives the example of King Janaka, a developed Soul and Divine Instrument, who had attained liberation, perfection and Cosmic Consciousness through Prakriti Yajna of ‘ceremonial sacrifice and ritualistic works done without attachment.’⁵¹ Savitri book has identified the Nature of a Divine instrument and his task in this world as:

 "A breath comes down from a supernal air,